maximshigaev/maxim-shigaev-dd-training/README.md

 - Instead of listed above properties use the flexbox technology wherever is possible.

 ### Achieved personal goals
-- To refresh and simultaneously improve skill of creating the static markup using plain HTML and CSS.
+- To refresh and simultaneously improve the skill of creating static markup using plain HTML and CSS.
-- To improve skill of investigation of the layout.
+- To improve the skill of investigation of the layout.
 - To train usage of the flexbox technology within the project.

+## Second task

+### Requirements specification
+- To implement responsive markup of the page given layout in Figma.
+- Viewport sizes required within the task:
+	* Less than 480px
+	* From 481px to 768px
+	* From 769px to 992px
+	* From 993px to 1176px
+	* From 1177px
+- To use HTML5 and CSS3 technologies.
+- Not to use JavaScript at all.
+- To use flexbox technology wherever is possible.
+- To split styles into the logical blocks.
+- To use one of the CSS-methodologies listed below:
+	* OOCSS
+	* BEM
+	* SMACSS

+### Achieved personal goals
+- To refresh and simultaneously improve the skill of creating responsive markup using plain HTML and CSS.
+- To implement responsive images.
+- To use SVG sprite.
+- To split code into the independent blocks according to the BEM-methodology.
+- To train usage of flexbox technology within the project.